trustoverip/tswg-did-method-webs-specification/spec/core.md

 unconnected to the first DID.
 So if a resolver can find a newly named DID that uses the same AID, and the [[ref: KERI event stream]] verifies the DID, then they have resolved the DID.
-In fact, a `did:webs` could be moved to use another DID method that uses the AID for uniqueness and the [[ref: KERI event stream]] for validity.
+In fact, a `did:webs` could be moved to use another DID method that uses the AID for uniqueness and the [[ref: KERI event stream]] for validity, but that is beyond the scope of this specification.

 The following are the capabilities in `did:webs` to help in the face of resolution uncertainty.

-- The `did:webs` is bound to its location via an event recording in the [[ref: KERI event stream]], and as the `id` in the DID document.
+- The `did:webs` is bound to other [[ref: Authorized Identifiers]] that are anchored to the [[ref: KERI event stream]], and as the `id` in the DID document.
-- When a `did:webs` is permanently moved to some other location, an event in the [[ref: KERI event stream]] will reflect the change.
+- When a `did:webs` is permanently moved to some other location the resolver can redirect to any other Authorized Identifier.
   - The `id` in the DID document is set to the new location.
-  - An `alsoKnownAs` entry is added to the DID document for the old location.
+  - An `equivalentId` entry of the old location will be revoked an anchored to the [[ref: KERI event stream]].
   - If possible, the controller of the DID MAY use web redirects to allow resolution of the old location of the DID to the new location.

-The purpose of the history of "official" (according to the controller) locations for the DID documents is so that if the DID has been put in long-lasting documents, and its URL instantiation is redirected or disappears, the controller can explicitly indicate that the new DID is equivalent to the old one.
+The purpose of the history of "official" (according to the controller) locations for the DID documents is so that if the DID has been put in long-lasting documents, and its URL instantiation is redirected or disappears, the controller can explicitly indicate that the new DID is an `equivalentId`` to the old one.

 If the previously published location of a `did:webs` is not redirected, an entity trying to resolve the DID MAY be able to find the data for the DID